This post has been updated and was originally published in July 2020.

 You can also connect your website and YouTube advertising efforts.
 If someone visits your website and views a certain product, the remarketing feature can advertise the product the next time the visitor watches a YouTube video.

-Beef up your in-stream ads
+Optimize your in-stream ads

 Sure, in-stream ads are a bit more intrusive to the video viewer, but it’s also true that they often bring about impressive results.